Dragosk97/ISA-laboratories/README.md

 # ISA-laboratories

 Here it is possible to find the laboratory activities of the students:
-* Antona Gaspare
+- Antona Gaspare
-* Barrera Alessandro
+- Barrera Alessandro
-* Liu Huicai
+- Liu Huicai

-:electron: